 - 1. See Figure 3: Transfer of Development Rights (TDR) Program for TDR program description. - 2.
 Lands in the Open Space and Recreation Area qualify as TDR Sending Areas, provided that an RDU is available to transfer. - 3.
-There may also be transfers of RDUs between lands within the Open Space and Recreation Area, per the "Limited Additional RDU Transfer Opportunity" in Figure 3. - 4.
+There may also be transfers of RDUs with a 1-to-1 transfer ratio between and within lands within the Open Space and Recreation Area/Agricultural Preservation Area, per the the "Limited Additional RDU Transfer Opportunity" applicable policies in Figure 3. - 4.
 Legally created lots zoned residential prior to January 1, 1981 may be developed with residences and divided without having to meet the Town's RDU and TDR requirements.